 will you remove a bunch of foods from my diet that I enjoy?

 What we eat is the foundation to our health.
 It provides the framework that everything should stem from.
 We are what we eat and what we absorb from our gut.
 It is the fuel we give our body to run.
 To get the best out of our food, our bodies need to be functioning well to absorb and digest nutrients.
 If a client has had recurring symptoms which I believe may be connected to a food they are eating, sometimes this food will need to be removed for a trial period to investigate.
 I don't believe in food restriction or deprivation for the sake of it and it will always be done with a valid intention.
 Furthermore, sometimes we don't know how great our bodies are designed to feel!
 If you provide your body with good quality, nutrient dense foods to fuel it, you will reap the benefits of it.

 What did you study to become a naturopath?

 The study undertaken to become a naturopath is founded on human biological science, chemistry, nutritional biochemistry and pathology and is then broadened to include herbal medicine, nutrition and dietary planning.

 is naturopathy a regulated industry?

 In short, no. The issue of regulating naturopaths and herbalists in Australia has been a hot topic for the last decade.
 The complementary and alternative medicine associations have been lobbying for regulation for years.
 The argument for regulation is to protect the public from untrained, fraudulent or unscrupulous practitioners.
 Unqualified naturopaths cannot join naturopath and herbalist associations, so when seeking out a practitioner, always make sure they are a member of an accredited association.
-Elle is a member of the Naturopaths & Herbalists Association of Australia (NHAA).
+Elle is a member of the NZ Society of Naturopaths.